dankamongmen/notcurses/README.md

 // virtual screen (i.e. most other calls) will not be visible until after a
 // successful call to notcurses_render().
 int notcurses_render(struct notcurses* nc);

+// Retrieve the contents of the specified cell as last rendered.
+The EGC is
+// returned, or NULL on error.
+This EGC must be free()d by the caller.
+The cell
+// 'c' is not bound to a plane, and thus its gcluster value must not be used--
+// use the return value only.
+char* notcurses_at_yx(struct notcurses* nc, int yoff, int xoff, cell* c);
 ```

 One `ncplane` is guaranteed to exist: the "standard plane".
 The user cannot